Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Introduction

 The paper is organized as follows.
-In Section~\ref{isec2} we present the KR-ModMax black hole solution, analyze its branch-dependent horizon structure, and derive the Hawking temperature.
-Section~\ref{isec3} develops the non-extensive thermodynamic description based on Tsallis entropy, while the Joule-Thomson expansion is examined in Section~\ref{isec4}.
-In Section~\ref{isec5} we discuss the weak gravitational lensing and vacuum photon-sphere properties.
-Plasma effects on photon propagation and their impact on photon spheres are analyzed separately in Section~\ref{isec6}.
-In Section~\ref{isec7} we investigate tidal forces and branch-dependent deformations.
-Finally, Section~\ref{sec8} summarizes our results and outlines future directions.
+In Sec.~\ref{isec2} we present the KR-ModMax BH solution, analyze its branch-dependent horizon structure, and derive the Hawking temperature.
+Sec.~\ref{isec3} develops the non-extensive thermodynamic description based on Tsallis entropy, while the JT expansion is examined in Sec.~\ref{isec4}.
+In Sec.~\ref{isec5} we discuss weak gravitational lensing and vacuum PS properties.
+Plasma effects on photon propagation and their impact on PSs are analyzed separately in Sec.~\ref{isec6}.
+In Sec.~\ref{isec7} we investigate tidal forces and branch-dependent deformations.
+Finally, Sec.~\ref{sec8} summarizes our results and outlines future directions.